-- 1. Total shareholder return is a supplementary financial measure.
+- 1. Net debt and funds flow are capital management measures.
 See Specified Financial Measures in the Advisories. - 2.
-Net debt and funds flow are capital management measures.
+Net debt to funds flow is a supplementary financial measure.
 See Specified Financial Measures in the Advisories. - 3.
-Net debt to funds flow is a supplementary financial measure.
-See Specified Financial Measures in the Advisories. - 4.
-See Oil and Gas Advisory in the Advisories for additional information on reserves, RLI and drilling locations. - 5.
+See Oil and Gas Advisory in the Advisories for additional information on reserves, RLI and drilling locations. - 4.
 Reserves for 2024 are based on McDaniel & Associates Consultants Ltd.'s ("McDaniel") reserves evaluation reports effective December 31, 2024, for each of Whitecap and Veren, in accordance with NI 51-101 and the COGE Handbook.